Confluxion. PointConstruction Workflow AutomationBook a 20-min Call

 Can you automate Sage 300 CRE pay app assembly?

 Yes.
-Pay app assembly is one of our most common builds.
+Pay app assembly is the workflow we know best — we built and ran pay-app automation inside a national home builder.
 We pull cost data from Sage 300 CRE, reconcile against committed cost in Procore, assemble the per-subcontractor pay app PDF, and log every step for the controller's review.
-A typical engagement takes 6 weeks and converts a one-day-per-month manual process into a one-click run.
+An engagement typically takes 4–6 weeks; the goal is converting a one-day-per-month manual process into a one-click run.

 How long does an automation engagement take?